NZ agriculture faring well 'but vulnerabilities remain' - Reserve Bank

 Further borrowing to manage cashflows during a downturn in prices could also pose a further long-term risk to these sectors' ability to service debt, it said.

-Elswhere in its report, the bank said New Zealand's commodity export prices have performed considerably better than other global commodity classes.
+Elsewhere in its report, the bank said New Zealand's commodity export prices have performed considerably better than other global commodity classes.

 The exchange rate had depreciated and partially insulated New Zealand commodity exporters from the deterioration in international conditions, albeit less than in previous crises.